 |It is important to have two-way communication whenever possible.
 Please schedule a time for the employee to meet with you.
 If circumstances are extraordinary, please contact your HR Consultant to discuss.|

 Back to Top

 |If an employee is transferred to a new Manager during the performance period, which job title will be used and which Manager completes the evaluation?|

 |Beginning the year, Policy 209 for appraisals states that appraisals are to be completed by the employee’s manager as of June 30th.
 Primary Reviewers are encouraged to request colleague input from the employee's prior manager when appropriate.|

 |Do I have to complete the OCAE form and a performance appraisal for a recent hire?|

 All new hires need OCAE forms completed.
-If the employee is hired on or before April 16, they will receive a performance appraisal this year.
+If the employee is hired before April 1, they will receive a performance appraisal this year.

 |Goals Back to Top|

 my employees or does the employee set them?
 If my employee and I

 disagree with the goal setting, what is the appropriate action to